- Diseases, Disorders & Conditions

 Treatments for Lupus

 Unfortunately there is currently no cure for the disease.
-The best course of action is to treat the symptoms so that the patient can lead a normal life - you may have seen in the video that the girl goes back to playing competitive basketball and fulfilling her dream.
+The best course of action is to treat the symptoms so that the patient can lead a healthy life they are happy with.
+You may have seen in the video that the girl goes back to playing competitive basketball and fulfilling her dream as a result of working together with her doctor and finding a good combination of medication.

 - NSAIDS: non-steroidal anti-inflammatory drugs, such as aspirin and ibuprofen.
 This is used mainly for joint/muscle pain but drugs such as aspirin, heparin or warfarin can be used to thin the blood (anticoagulation treatment) if they have clotting issues.